Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

         .format(len(local_devices), len(kind_devices)))
     RuntimeError: Cannot replicate if number of devices (1) is different from 8

 This error is raised when the XLA device is called outside the spawn process.
-Internally in `TPUSpawn` Plugin for training on multiple tpu cores, we use XLA's `xmp.spawn`.
+Internally in `TPUSpawn` Strategy for training on multiple tpu cores, we use XLA's `xmp.spawn`.
 Don't use ``xm.xla_device()`` while working on Lightning + TPUs!

 - **Unsupported datatype transfer to TPU**